DDews/SmakesGame/README.md

 Make sure to [create a project](https://developer.cloud.unity3d.com/projects) and link it in the editor.

 ## How to Use
-NAT Punchthrough requires an external server, often referred to a Facilitator, in order to broker the connections between peers.
+NAT Punchthrough requires an external server, often referred to as a Facilitator, in order to broker the connections between peers.

 1. Get the Facilitator running
   1. Beg, borrow, or steal a linux server